-- 7.6 Commissioners' monitored the Council's progress in delivering the Improvement Plan.
+- 7.4 Commissioners' monitored the Council's progress in delivering the Improvement Plan.
 Regular meetings took place between Commissioners, the Chief Executive, Leadership Team and statutory officers.
-Commissioners also met with the Leader, Cabinet Members as required. - 7.7 The Commissioners report to the Secretary of State on the Council's progress every six months.
-Reports have been published in December 2022, March 2023 and July 2023.
-Their fourth report was submitted to the Secretary of State in December 2023. - 7.8 The first Commissioners' report to the Secretary of State observed the need for very tangible changes to be made in the Council in the immediate term reflecting the then early stages of the intervention with a recognition that "there are many challenges ahead".
-It was acknowledged that the Council had adopted a single improvement plan which encompassed actions in relation to all the recommendations in best value, governance and financial reviews.
-In turn, Commissioners had developed twelve "proxies for success" intended to use to evaluate progress during this intervention period. - 7.9 Commissioners pointed to several early indicators of welcome progress including the arrival of new officers, the willingness of Sandwell's Cabinet and Councillors to start to respond to the recommendations from the reviews and very early signs of culture change. - 7.10 The Commissioners second report to the Secretary of State provided commentary on improvements they have seen at the Council since June 2022 and made further comment on follow up reviews conducted by Grant Thornton, CIPFA and the Local Government Association.
-The Commissioners also confirmed the Council's appointment of a permanent Chief Executive.
-The Commissioners submitted an addendum to the report to account for the CIPFA review being finalised after the report was submitted. - 7.11 In their July 2023 report, Commissioners concluded that there was cautious optimism for the improvement journey of the Council.
+Commissioners also met with the Leader, Cabinet Members as required.
+The Commissioners reported to the Secretary of State on the Council's progress every six months. - 7.5 In their July 2023 report, Commissioners concluded that there was cautious optimism for the improvement journey of the Council.
 Commissioners found the Council's leadership at political and officer level, had shown grip and determination to improve at pace and that if the level of focus, energy and commitment observed was maintained, then the required progress would be made.
-Commissioners in turn signalled their beginning to step back from the Council and have challenged Sandwell to demonstrate its ability to take forward its improvement independently. - 7.12 Following the Commissioners' fourth report in December 2023, government ministers concluded that the Statutory Directions would be lifted, and the Council has now come out of intervention because of the improvements that had been made.
+Commissioners in turn signalled their beginning to step back from the Council and have challenged Sandwell to demonstrate its ability to take forward its improvement independently. - 7.6 Following the Commissioners' fourth report in December 2023, Government ministers concluded that the Statutory Directions would be lifted, and the Council has now come out of intervention because of the improvements that had been made.